csdvrx/CuteVim/README.md

 This unifies the APE and the non-APE experience

+# On Windows, do I need WSL to use CuteVim?

+No you don't.
+CuteVim will work with or without WSL: just double-click on cutevim binary to start it.

+Note that drag-and-drop to files into the window is not supported yet (TODO: open a new tab withim Vim), so if you use Vim a lot, it may be easier to have CuteVim as a keyboard shortcut.

-# I use Windows Terminal and I would like to add direct access to CuteVim as a profile
+# How can I add a direct access to CuteVim as a Windows Terminal profile?

 Copy cutevim-20231229.com to C:\ using the File Explorer: you will need administrative permissions.
 If you don't have them, use another folder like `%UserProfile%` which usually goes to your folder in C:\Users\ (personally, I prefer to have basic utilities in the root of the C: drive)